adithya976/SlitherIO/README.md

 # SlitherIO
-run a_server.py code first and then run a_game.py
+run 'a_server.py' code first to start the server and then run 'a_game.py' to play.